Sandra Day O’Connor, first woman to serve on Supreme Court, dies at 93

 She also wrote the court’s landmark decision upholding affirmative action in college admissions and was part of the 5-4 majority in Bush v.
 Gore that enabled George W. Bush to become president in 2000.

-Before coming to Washington, O’Connor was raised in Arizona and served in all three branches of the state’s government.
+Born in El Paso, Texas, O’Connor was raised in Arizona and served in all three branches of the state’s government before coming to Washington.

+After graduating from Stanford Law School, where she met her husband, John, O’Connor attempted to gain employment as a lawyer.
+But she struggled to get hired because of her gender, saying she called more than 40 law firms that publicized they wanted to interview Stanford graduates.

+“Not one of them would give me an interview,” O’Connor told NPR in 2013.
+“I was a woman, and they said, ‘We don’t hire women,’ and that was a shock to me.
+It was a total shock.”

+After more than two decades on the bench and years of serving as the Supreme Court’s preeminent swing vote, O’Connor in 2005 announced her intent to retire to care for her husband, who was suffering from Alzheimer’s disease.
+He died in 2009.

+Former President George W. Bush initially nominated John Roberts as O’Connor’s successor, but after Chief Justice William Rehnquist died, Roberts filled Rehnquist’s seat instead.
+O’Connor was ultimately replaced by Justice Samuel Alito.

-“A daughter of the American Southwest, Sandra Day O’Connor blazed an historic trail as our Nation’s first female Justice,” Chief Justice John Roberts said in a statement.
+“A daughter of the American Southwest, Sandra Day O’Connor blazed an historic trail as our Nation’s first female Justice,” Roberts said in a statement.

 “She met that challenge with undaunted determination, indisputable ability, and engaging candor.
 We at the Supreme Court mourn the loss of a beloved colleague, a fiercely independent defender of the rule of law, and an eloquent advocate for civics education,” he continued.
 “And we celebrate her enduring legacy as a true public servant and patriot.”